Knowledge about Herpes Dormancy and Reactivation

 Inform any sexual partners about your herpes before engaging in intimate contact.
 Explain how the virus is transmitted and the risk of infection.
 Use protection like condoms or dental dams with any partner, even when asymptomatic.

-Pay close attention to your body for signs of an impending outbreak like tingling, itching or pain in the genital area.
-Antiviral medication works best when taken at the first hint of symptoms.
-See your doctor right away for a prescription to help speed healing and shorten the duration of sores.
+Pay close attention to your body for signs of an impending outbreak like tingling, itching, or pain in the genital area.
+Herpes Gel works best when applied at the first hint of symptoms.

 Conclusion

 Even though herpes can become dormant for long periods of time, unfortunately there is no cure for the virus currently.
 The key is to be proactive and take recommended precautions to avoid outbreaks and transmission to a partner.
-You should get tested regularly, use protection, take daily antiviral medication as prescribed by your doctor, and avoid triggers like stress, illness, and sun exposure when possible.
+Use protection, and avoid triggers like stress, illness, and sun exposure when possible.

 Though herpes latency may seem frightening due to the unpredictable nature of outbreaks, the good news is that the infection is manageable with proper treatment and care.
 By understanding how the virus works and taking an active role in your sexual health and wellness, you can avoid recurrent symptoms and lower the risk of passing herpes to others.
 Herpes may be an unwelcome life-long companion, but with the right knowledge and precautions you can live fully while keeping it in check.